Aditya-dev5/ELEN-4810/README.md

 ## Capstone project for ELEN-4810 (Digital Signal Processing): I speak Conductor ##
+This repository the codebase and supporting files for the project 'I Speak Conductor' (inspired by the character of Lily Aldrin from How I met your mother') which entails enahcing the intelligibility of NYC Subway announcements using audio signal processing techniques.

 ### Files/Folders ###
 1. wiener_filt.py: Applies a wiener filter on an input audio signal